nateofspades/The-World-Happiness-Report-An-Exploratory-Data-Analysis-Project/README.md

 ### Multivariate Heat Maps
 This part of the project looks further into the top three predictors of happiness: GDP, health and family.
 For each of the three pairs of these predictors a heat map is built, where the x and y coordinates correspond to the two predictors in question and the color corresponds to happiness.
 What was found is that as any two of these three predictors increase, there is an unmistakeable rise in happiness.
 Furthermore, when any of the three predictors is compared to happiness by region (where a region corresponds to multiple countries), a similar trend is seen within each region: as the characteristic improves, happiness increases.

-### My Learnings in Hindsight
+### What I Learned in Hindsight
 I completed this project in 2018.
 Looking back on it now, with an extra year of experience in data science, I would do a number of things differently, such as:
-•Write my code under the functional programming paradigm.
+•Write my code under the functional programming paradigm; a lot of duplication of code be avoided (for example when building and plotting various similar linear regression models - the current code blocks for these are long and messy).
 •More appropriately use whitespace in my code to make it more human-readable.
 •Use more descriptive variable-naming conventions.
 •Spend more time investigating the unintuitive evaluation system for the 6 characteristics and the target, and then replace it with an intuitive one (for example, a 0 to 10 scale by applying an appropriate linear transformation).
 The current system has all of the characteristics in this particular dataset ranging from 0 to 1.82, and claims that the target by definition ranges from 0 to 10.
 It's not clear from this information what the range of acceptable characteristic values is then; if it is, say, 0 to 2, then this would suggest a maximum happiness of at least 6x2=12 (contradiction).
 •Reduce how many of the code outputs were included.
 For example, it's not necessary to display the dataframe structure for each of the 2015, 2016 and 2017 tables (which are similar to one another), or the numerical index used to represent Hong Kong.
-•Better organize the data preprocessing; group related steps into fewer code blocks, and provide less output tables related to demonstrating why particular preprocessing steps are taken.
+•Better organize the data preprocessing; group related steps into fewer code blocks.

-•Fix the scale of each of the 6 characteristics.
-The scale provided by the WHR has no obvious intuition behind it, with values ranging from 0 to 1.82.
-I would adjust this to a scale ranging from 0 to 10 by multiplying all of the characteristic values by 10/1.82.
+•Rather than partitioning the data into a training set and a test set, I would retain the original dataset as one, and focus this project entirely on EDA; the dataset is too small to perform the Holdout Method respectably.
-•Look deeper into how the the values for the characteristics and happiness rating are defined in the WHR.
-The lowest happiness rating of all countries in, say 2017, is 1.85, and
+•Fix the univariate analysis of the 6 characteristics by including a separate scatterplot for each of the 3 years.
+This would show that the distribution for each characteristic is similar from one year to the next.
+To improve aesthetics, I would also create these visualizations in ggplot rather than base R (that is, if I were to redo this project in R rather than Python).

-However, it's not clear from the data what maximum value a characteristic can actually take (is the range 0 to 2?) and therefore what maximum value the happiness rating should be able to take if we are going to rescale happiness rating to something more intuitive.
+•Fix the resolution of the Happiness Boxplots by Region and World Happiness by Country visualizations.
+Both have a height:width ratio which is too high, making them less attractive and more difficult to read.

-this value wasn't computed from the 6 characteristics, and so there is no obvious intution about how to relate the newly-scaled characteristics to happiness rating.
+•Fix the size of the above visualizations, as well as correlation matrix; they are too big and therefore difficult to read at once.